-Each semester that a student is enrolled in any course in the professional nursing program, he or she must complete a community/professional service activity as specified in the "Guidelines for Community/Professional Service."
-Completion of this activity is required before grades will be posted.
-Failure to complete this requirement will result in a grade of "Incomplete" ("I").

-1. Each semester that students are in the professional program, they will perform four (4) hours of community or professional service based on the courses that have been completed.
-Part-time students are considered students in the professional program.

-- 2. Opportunities for service which are received by the Kitty DeGree School of Nursing Office will be shared with faculty and students through email, Moodle Announcements, and/or in the Learning Resource Center. - 3.
+- 1. Each semester that a student is enrolled in any course in the professional nursing program, he or she must complete a community/professional service activity as specified in the "Guidelines for Community/Professional Service." - 2.
+Each semester that students are in the professional program, they will perform four (4) hours of community or professional service based on the courses that have been completed.
+Part-time students are considered students in the professional program. - 3.
+Opportunities for service which are received by the Kitty DeGree School of Nursing Office will be shared with faculty and students through email, Moodle Announcements, and/or in the Learning Resource Center. - 4.
 It is the student's responsibility to seek out appropriate service opportunities.
-Examples of semester appropriate community service will be provided by faculty. - 4.
-Community service opportunities not sponsored by ULM Kitty DeGree School of Nursing must be preapproved by semester faculty. - 5.
-Dress code will be determined by the community service event and at the discretion of the responsible faculty member. - 6.
-Community/professional service provided during semester breaks can be applied to the requirement for the following semester only. - 7.
-Documentation is to be submitted to the designated faculty member each academic semester on the "Report of Professional/Community Service Activity" form. - 8.
+Examples of semester appropriate community service will be provided by faculty. - 5.
+Community service opportunities not sponsored by ULM Kitty DeGree School of Nursing must be pre-approved by semester faculty. - 6.
+Dress code will be determined by the community service event and at the discretion of the responsible faculty member. - 7.
+Community/professional service provided during semester breaks can be applied to the requirement for the following semester only. - 8.
+Documentation is to be submitted to the designated faculty member each academic semester on the "Report of Professional/Community Service Activity" form. - 9.
 Personal cell phone use is not allowed during scheduled community service hours.
-If the student uses a personal cell phone or any electronic device without authorization from faculty, the student will be dismissed from the community service event immediately and will receive no credit for hours worked. - 9.
+If the student uses a personal cell phone or any electronic device without authorization from faculty, the student will be dismissed from the community service event immediately and will receive no credit for hours worked. - 10.
 Completion of this activity is required before grades will be posted.
 Failure to complete this requirement will result in an Incomplete ("I") grade being submitted.

-Revised: 8/14, 2/15, 8/19, 8/19 Reviewed 6/8, 7/09, 8/12, 8/13, 8/16, 6/17
+Reviewed 6/8, 7/09, 8/12, 8/13, 8/16, 6/17

-THE UNIVERSITY OF LOUISIANA MONROE Kitty DeGree School of Nursing
+•

 REPORT OF PROFESSIONAL/COMMUNITY SERVICE ACTIVITY

-Students enrolled professional nursing c courses: 4 hours of Community SEMESTER AND YEAR
+Students enrolled Students enrolled professional nursing courses: 4 hours of Community Service per semester.

+STUDENT SEMESTER AND YEAR ND CWID#

-DATE TIME from to # OF HRS SERVED
+DATE TIME from # OF HRS SERVED

-EVENT EVENT
+EVENT

-LOCATION LOCATION
+LOCATION

-DESCRIPTION OF PROFESSIONAL/COMMUNITY SERVICE
+DESCRIPTION C F PROFE SSIONAL/COMMUNIT Y SERV ICE

 SIGNATURES

-STUDENT EVENT REPRES ENTATIVE
+STUDENT EVEN T REPF RESENTATIVE